Milestones of TSRC's R&D Team

-TSRC integrated Dexco Polymers and its over-20-years of experience in the development of advanced manufacturing processes, application technology, and European / American markets.
+TSRC integrated Dexco and its over-20-years of experience in the development of advanced manufacturing processes, application technology, and European / American markets.
 The acquisition not only successfully enlarged TSRC’s global presence but also transformed TSRC into one of world’s top SBC suppliers.

 TSRC has long been collaborating with academic and research institutes worldwide to develop innovative products, manufacturing processes, and applications to provide total solutions for its customers.